Healthy Skin with Rooibos Tea

 Rooibos benefits on the skin

-Our Rooibos Tea Face Scrub contains Alpha-hydroxy acid and zinc, two compounds that encourages healthy skin.
-Drinking red tea creates a soothing effect on the skin and thus reduces skin irritations and keeps the skin free from acne, rashes, sunburns and eczema.
-The tea can a be prepared as a face pack to help alleviate skin problems and when used twice a week, it can create a clear and radiant skin.
-Magnesium is also a core ingredient of the drink which aids the nervous system to remain strong and healthy - keeping stress and tension levels down.The red tea is caffeine free and acts as a relaxing sedative encouraging deep sleep.
+Our Rooibos Tea Face Scrub contains alpha-hydroxy acids and zinc, which are two compounds that encourage healthy skin.
+Drinking red tea creates a soothing effect on the skin and thus reduces skin irritation and keeps skin free of common conditions like acne, redness, sunburn and eczema.
+Magnesium is also a core ingredient of rooibos which aids the nervous system - keeping stress and tension levels down.The red tea is caffeine free and can act as a relaxing sedative encouraging deep sleep.
 Rooibos is comprised of nothofagin and aspalathin, which have anti-viral, anti-fungal and anti-bacterial properties.
 A lab study in England exhibited how 11 dart frogs topped with rooibos were protected from getting fungal infections.
 It also contains anti-inflammatory antioxidants which attack free-radicals (the byproduct of normal cell functions and are the main culprit of lackluster skin).